RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_FastRelax_type.md

 -   **batch**: Perform BatchRelax?
 -   **cartesian**: Use cartesian minimization
 -   **dualspace**: Use dualspace minimization
+-   **movemap_disables_packing_of_fixed_chi_positions**: If true, positions that are prohibited from undergoing sidechain minimization by the movemap are ALSO prohibited from packing.
+False by default.
 -   **ramp_down_constraints**: Ramp down constraint weights over the course of the protocol
 -   **bondangle**: Minimize bond angles
 -   **bondlength**: Minimize bond lengths